EXPLORE SOME MORE!

 Rhetoric Stage 9th-12th Grade

-Expedition I, II, III, and IV are Rhetoric Stage Programs (9th-12th Grade).
+Expedition I, II, III, & IV is a Rhetoric Stage Program (9th-12th Grade).
 During these years, students are ready to employ their past learning to meaningful work, art, music, writing, and speech—they want to begin making a contribution to their surrounding community and culture.
 The study of rhetoric formally enables this as students study what makes for effective, beautiful, and persuasive speech and writing.
 Rhetoric students, therefore, are frequently asked to speak, write, share, and create.
 As emerging adults, students take more responsibility for teaching younger students, and find that they master learning best by teaching others (docendo discimus, by teaching we learn).
 Students continue their study of the traditional mathematical and scientific arts and study geometry, trigonometry, calculus, chemistry, physics, and biology.
 Some students may wish or need to forgo the study of calculus or physics or delay their study until college.
 The study of the mathematical and scientific arts, far from being merely a study of truth, will also engage students in with imagination, beauty, and creativity.
 As more responsible, well-trained students, these students wisely engage in contemplation (scholé, contemplation and leisure) and discussion with fellow students and adult instructors.
 Students read and discuss the Great Books and eagerly engage in conversation and written papers in response to these books.
 As students are growing in wisdom, the formal study of philosophy and theology engages them in great questions of human existence about living a “good life” characterized by wisdom, virtue, and eloquence.
 Rhetoric students conclude their studies by completing a “capstone” project or thesis that will display a synthesis of learning over the K-12 years, and represent a meaningful, creative contribution to their community.
 This project will be accompanied by a prepared paper and speech that will employ the rhetorical training of the graduating student.